 A. The amount of water required by your humidifier varies from one humidifier to the next, from one patient to the next, and with the temperature and humidity of the bedroom, as well as the settings of the humidifier itself.

 Q. How often should I change the water in the humidifier tub?
 I never seem to use it all in one night.

 A. The water should be changed daily, even if you don't use it all in one night.

 Q. My humidifier sometimes runs out of water during the night and most other nights is 3/4 empty by the morning.
 What's going on here?

-It may also be that you’re breathing through your mouth, or have mask leak.
+It may also be that you’re breathing through your mouth while using a nasal mask or nasal pillows, or have mask leak.
 Mouth breathing allows air to escape from your mouth, which can decrease the efficiency of the humidifier.

 If mouth leak is under control or you are using a full face mask, trying one or more of the options below may help:

 - ClimateLine heated tube for ResMed Air10™ and S9™ devices

 - Adding a humidifier to the room